-To meet identified needs within the community, the provision of high-quality affordable housing through a rural exception site will be supported where the following criteria are met:
+To meet identified local needs within the Plan area, the provision of one of more small-scale community-led schemes will be supported where the following criteria are met:

-- a) The site adjoins the Settlement Boundary; - b) The type and scale of affordable housing is justified by evidence of need from a local housing needs survey; - c) Planning obligations will be used to ensure that the market and affordable housing is available in perpetuity for people with a local connection to the Plan area; and - d) The development consists entirely of affordable housing or is for a mixed-tenure scheme where an element of market housing is essential to the delivery of the affordable housing.
-The market housing must be the minimum necessary to make the scheme viable and be of a type and size that will meet a specific locally identified housing need for low-cost market housing.
+- a) The site or sites adjoin the Settlement Boundary, and; - b) The profile of the scheme, in terms of the number, type, size and scale of the dwellings proposed is justified by evidence of need from an up-todate local housing needs survey, and - c) A planning obligation will be used to ensure that all housing is available in perpetuity for people with a qualifying local connection to the Plan area, and - d) The development consists of affordable housing or is a mixed-tenure scheme where an element of open market housing is proven to be essential to delivery of the affordable element.
+The market housing must be the minimum necessary to support the viability of the whole scheme.